tanchuanxin/cs3245_homework_4/README.md

         == Searching pseudocode ==

         .
 Load in term dictionary, document length dictionary, metadata, and queries .
-Parse the query to retrieve different query types as follows:
+Parse the query (includes cleaning) to retrieve different query types as follows:
             Term is defined as either a word or a phrase
             1. free text list consisting of all individual words within the query string
             2. phrases list consisting of two or three words surrounded by double quotes like "__ __" or "__ __ __"